duhow/ShairportQt/Readme.md

 Afterwards `ShairportQt` application should be available from your start menu.

-### Avahi (aka Bonjour)

-For Windows you may need to download and install [`Bonjour`](https://support.apple.com/kb/DL999).
-When being asked during the installation ... just dismiss the option to automatically update Bonjour's files in the background.
-Which may save you from having another unnecessary process running on your machine.
-A desktop-link for Bonjour is also completely unnecessary.

-For Linux you may need to enable/start the `avahi-daemon`:

-- `sudo systemctl enable avahi-daemon`
-- `sudo systemctl start avahi-daemon`

-On my Raspbian ...
-I had to install `libavahi-compat-libdnssd-dev`.

-- `sudo apt install libavahi-compat-libdnssd-dev`

 ## Problem reports

 When you have issues with `ShairportQt` please provide following informations: